 The dives were absolutely invigorating.
 Moin made the tests fun for when we had finished them, he allowed us enough time to explore.
 He pointed out to the various wonders of the deep sea – the colored parrot fish, hidden scorpion fish, moray eels and even, barracudas.
 For the first three dives, I did not take my camera in for the idea was to concentrate on mastering the proper technique.
 However, on the 4th dive, as a reward – Moin allowed me my camera and this is what I got back for you!

 Taking pictures underwater is a different ball game itself.
 Staying steady in the ocean currents, hovering over a fish and not touching it – man!
 I have so much to learn.
 And possibly a new goal to reach 🙂

 Hallelujah!
 Becoming a certified PADI Open Water Diver

 Back on the boat, it was all celebration.
 I was now certified.
 The ride back to the mainland on the boat had me dreaming of the immense new possibilities that this PADI Certification had opened up.
 Swimming with the dolphins and the turtles is something I really want to do.
 Exploring the sunken ships has always been a dream.
 Add to that, being Indiana Jones underwater with sites like Dwarka’s sunken city gets my adrenaline up.
-I sure would love to see the huge Mola Mola in Malaysia and don’t even get me started about the Carribean and the Red Sea.
+I sure would love to see the huge Mola Mola in Malaysia and don’t even get me started about these popular Dive Sites in the world.